View Jacquelyn Crews's Obituary on CommercialAppeal.com and share memories

 Jacquelyn Louise Schaffer Crews

-Millington - Jacquelyn Louise Schaffer Crews, 84, of Millington, TN passed away on January 24, 2020 after a lengthy battle with Alzehiemers.
+Millington - Jacquelyn Louise Schaffer Crews 84, of Millington, Tn passed away on January 24 after a lengthy battle with Alzheimer's.

 Jackie was born in Lilbourn, Mo, then attended school in Sikeston, Mo.
 She and her husband George, eventually settled in Memphis where they raised a family for the next 50 years.